matplotlib/matplotlib/doc/faq/usage_faq.rst

 MATLAB-style?
 For very simple things like this example, the only advantage is academic: the wordier styles are more explicit, more clear as to where things come from and what is going on.
-For more complicated applications, this explicitness and clarity become increasingly valuable, and the richer and more complete object-oriented interface will likely make the program easier to write and maintain.
+For more complicated applications, this explicitness and clarity becomes increasingly valuable, and the richer and more complete object-oriented interface will likely make the program easier to write and maintain.